bem/bem-components/common.blocks/popup/popup.en.md

     block : 'popup',
     mods : { autoclosable : true, theme: 'simple' },
     directions : ['right-center'],
-    content : 'Hello, world!'
+    content : 'Popup message'
 }
 ```
+<a name="mainOffset"></a>

 Use `mainOffset` and/or `secondaryOffset` parameters to manage the offset direction:

 ```
 {
     block : 'popup',
-    mods : { autoclosable : true, theme: 'islands' },
+    mods : { autoclosable : true, theme: 'normal' },
     direction : ['right-center'],
     mainOffset : 100,
     secondaryOffset : 100,
-    content : 'Hello, world!'
+    content : 'Popup message'
 }
 ```

 ## Relationship between popups

-`popup` block supports nested structure of multiple simultaneous popups.
+`popup` block supports nested stucture of multiple simultaneous popups.
 It means you can open popup (child) within another popup (parent) with the parent popup remaining opened.

-If `autoclosable` modifier is specified, mouse click outside the parent popup area hides it and all its child automatically.
+If `autoscalable` modifier is specified, mouse click outside the parent popup area hides it and all its child automatically.

 Child popup blocks can be regarded as a chain of `1` → `2` → `3` → `4`.
 By clicking on the second element of a chain, third and forth will be closed.
 By clicking on the first – the second, third and forth will be closed.
 Clicking outside any popup area of the chain elements will close all popups.